-While acute pain is short lasting, such as the pain from an appendicitis or a broken leg, chronic pain is pain that is ongoing.
+While acute pain is short-lasting, such as the pain from appendicitis or a broken leg, chronic pain is pain that is ongoing.
 Fibromyalgia, low back pain, pain from an old injury are some examples of chronic pain.
 Most people recover from acute pain, often using short-term pain medications.
 More problematic, however, is how to cope with chronic pain.
 I have it, so I’ve been working on this myself.

 Accept That Chronic Pain May Inevitable But Suffering Is Optional

 Everyone has pain but not everyone responds to pain in the same manner.
 If you have chronic pain you know it is going to be there but how you deal with this pain is the difference.
 If you choose to moan, complain, and focus on suffering, then you will get just that – suffering.

 Learn about your pain condition for education is power.
 More importantly, learn coping skills specific for pain and learn how others cope.

 This means getting enough sleep, eating healthy foods, exercising as suggested by your physician/s, not using drugs and alcohol to cope, and taking care of your hygiene.

 Distraction skills help you to get your mind away from the pain; these are our healthy coping skills.
 Immerse yourself in a good book, go for a walk with the kids or dog, play with the cat, play music, sing and dance, write in a journal, write poetry, color or draw, do a household task, call a friend, meditate, attend a virtual book club, and any other activities that help you go beyond the pain.